crazybits/docker-compose-files/fabric/README.md

 After the cluster is synced, you can validate by deploying, invoking or querying chaincode from the container or from the host.

-See [hyperledger-fabric](https://github.com/yeasy/docker-hyperledger-fabric) if you've not familiar on those operations.

 ### Start 4 PBFT node cluster with member service